An Open Letter To Speakers

 “Everyone is an artist” is what Joseph Beuys famously said.
 He didn’t mean everyone’s work should be hung on the walls at the Louvre.
 Instead, he was calling attention to how creative acts, however small, are in everyone.
 Designers often hate the phrase “everyone is a designer” as they take it as a threat to their profession, but that’s not what I mean.

 Consider that I make a living writing books.
 But I know many people in this world write more words in email than I’ll ever publish.
 Are they not writers?
 Of course they are.
-Most are not as good at the professionals, but that doesn’t mean they aren’t writing.
+Most are not as good as the professionals, but that doesn’t mean they aren’t writing.
 Designers need to have the same attitude – all people design something, or at least believe they do – and we should be open to good ideas regardless of their source.
 If you see your coworkers as designers, just untrained ones, you’re far more likely to find ways to collaborate, teach and persuade them than if you see them as ignorant adversaries.

 I quoted Victor Papanek, one of the great design leaders of the 20th century: